IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

    Success!
    ```

-6. Set up the environment to invoke the IBM Telco Network Cloud - Orchestration REST API.
+6. Set up the environment to invoke the IBM Telco Network Cloud Manager - Orchestration REST API.
    1. Set the TNCO_URL environment variable to point to the API URL:
    ```
    export TNCO_URL=<ishtar_route>